-We performed further investigation of our moderate-risk suppliers operating outside of Australia and New Zealand and note that 100% of all entities are "related party" entities which belong to our parent company, Wilmar International Limited.
-As all our policies fall under the umbrella of Wilmar International Limited, where all subsidiaries and joint-ventures must comply with the policies listed in section 3.1, these suppliers are therefore deemed to have a reduced level of risk
+We performed further investigation of our moderate-risk suppliers operating outside of Australia and New Zealand and note that in 2022 and 2023, these entities are "related party" which belong to our parent company, Wilmar International Limited.
+As all our policies fall under the umbrella of Wilmar International Limited, where all subsidiaries and joint-ventures must comply with the policies listed in section 3.1, these suppliers are therefore deemed to have a reduced level of risk.

-We did not engage with any suppliers in 2022 that have a high-risk rating based on their region.
-Only 1 potential case of potential concern was identified in 2022, related to a tallow supplier in New Zealand (see Annex).
+We did not engage with any suppliers in 2023 that have a high-risk rating based on their region.
+We have continued to monitor risks associated with a New Zealand tallow supplier identified in 2022 (see Annex A).